• Home

 About The Trusted Response Fund

 Since 2018, the Community Foundation has worked towards a vision of supporting a strong, equitable nonprofit sector, dedicating our staff time, funding and resources to partner with leaders, organizations and systems to fulfill that vision.
 This capacity building work has taken many forms; Nonprofit Effectiveness, Project Equity, and presently, the CORE Fellowship.
-We have identified that in our role as funder, meeting moment means getting resources into community.
+We have identified that in our role as funder, meeting the moment means getting resources into community.
 We are committed to continuing our work towards achieving this vision, as we launch the Trusted Response Fund during the 2025-2026 funding cycle.

 The nonprofit sector is being impacted by a changing external environment, where shifts in public funding and economic conditions are creating new challenges for nonprofits and those they support.
 LVCF, as part of our commitment to connection, learning, and opportunity, has sought input from those most impacted by these changes.
 Through conversations with nonprofit partners and community leaders, three key priorities have emerged: addressing the financial challenges facing nonprofits, reducing barriers to capacity-building resources, and expanding inclusive opportunities for shared learning and connection.
 This feedback has informed an evolution of our capacity-building strategies and led to the creation of the Trusted Response Fund.